Iceberg theory: Definition

-From reading Rudyard Kipling Hemingway absorbed the practice of shortening prose as much as it could take.
+From reading Rudyard Kipling, Hemingway absorbed the practice of shortening prose as much as it could take.
 Of the concept of omission, Hemingway wrote in "The Art of the Short Story": "You could omit anything if you knew that you omitted and the omitted part would strengthen the story and make people feel something more than they understood."
 By making invisible the structure of the story, he believed the author strengthened the piece of fiction and that the "quality of a piece could be judged by the quality of the material the author eliminated."
 His style added to the aesthetic: using "declarative sentences and direct representations of the visible world" with simple and plain language, Hemingway became "the most influential prose stylist in the twentieth century" according to biographer Meyers.

 In her paper "Hemingway's Camera Eye", Zoe Trodd explains that Hemingway uses repetition in prose to build a collage of snapshots to create an entire picture.
 Of his iceberg theory, she claims, it "is also a glacier waterfall, infused with movement by his multi-focal aesthetic".
 Furthermore, she believes that Hemingway's iceberg theory "demanded that the reader feel the whole story" and that the reader is meant to "fill the gaps left by his omissions with their feelings".

 Hemingway scholar Jackson Benson believes Hemingway used autobiographical details to work as framing devices to write about life in general—not only about his life.
 For example, Benson postulates that Hemingway used his experiences and drew them out further with "what if" scenarios: "what if I were wounded in such a way that I could not sleep at night?
 What if I were wounded and made crazy, what would happen if I were sent back to the front?"
 By separating himself from the characters he created, Hemingway strengthens the drama.
 The means of achieving a strong drama is to minimize, or omit, the feelings that produced the fiction he wrote.

-Hemingway's iceberg theory highlights the symbolic implications of art.
-He makes use of physical action to provide an interpretation of the nature of man's existence.
-It can be convincingly proved that, "while representing human life through fictional forms, he has consistently set man against the background of his world and universe to examine the human situation from various points of view."